Careers

 Energy usage is increasing, and supply is struggling to keep up with demand.
 The proliferation of artificial intelligence (AI) data centers has begun to exacerbate this problem, as they are extremely energy intensive, often using the same amount of energy as an entire small city.
 Experts predict that by 2030, the energy demand of data centers will equal the electricity needs of 20 million homes.

+This disparity between supply and demand of energy causes energy prices to soar, and with hot summer months arriving, the problem will only get worse.
 New plants need to be made to generate more energy, but they aren’t being built fast enough.
-Worse yet, new federal rules are aiming to remove tax credits for solar and wind energy, limiting the speed at which renewables can help offset energy demand.
+Worse yet, new federal rules are aiming to remove tax credits for wind and solar energy, limiting the speed at which renewables can help offset energy demand.

 Aging infrastructure is another issue.
 Outdated electric grid infrastructure that was built in the 1960s and 1970s is starting to show its age, with increasing outages and reduced load carrying capacity.
 Old equipment also increases risks of adverse events like widespread blackouts and fires, and it impacts costs.
 In recent years, the issue has gotten worse: the American Society of Civil Engineers recently rated U.S. energy infrastructure at D+, which is lower than the C- score it received in 2021.